prpole/dissertation/ch2_Norris_Capitalocene/norris_capitalocene.md

-stabilize the food supply and destabilize the world ecology by decreasing biodiversity and creating the conditions of disease and soil exhaustion, and how a Capitalocene reading of Norris’s *magnum opus* changes the way we see its political critique.
+stabilize the food supply and destabilize the world ecology by decreasing biodiversity and creating the conditions of disease and soil exhaustion, and how a Capitalocene reading of Norris’s *magnum opus* might change the way we see its political critique.

-The Capitalocene is a particularly apposite concept for understanding *The Octopus*, so apposite that the inherent anachronism of introducing it in the first nearly falls away.
+The Capitalocene is a particularly apposite concept for understanding *The Octopus*, so apposite that the inherent anachronism of introducing it in the first place nearly falls away.
 The novel insists on addressing systems rather than people as the agents of environmental destruction---insists on confronting the impersonal market forces that drive agriculture and into which the Derricks are subsumed.
-The novel presents the transactions between economic and natural systems as a process of what Moore would call “co-determination” in ways that go beyond what even Norris seems to have realized.
-And beneath this conceptual resonance lies a more tangible historical basis in the form of Joseph LeConte's “Psychozoic Era,” an anticipation of the Anthropocene that emphasizes the rule of mind and thus humanity's teleological organization of non-human life on the planet.
-LeConte was Norris's favorite professor at Berkeley and an acknowledged intellectual influence in other realms, but the relevance of the Psychozoic theory to *The Octopus* has so far escaped notice.
+It presents the transactions between economic and natural systems as a process of what Moore would call “co-determination” in ways that go beyond what even Norris seems to have realized.
+And beneath this conceptual resonance lies a more tangible, historical basis in the form of Joseph LeConte's “Psychozoic Era,” an anticipation of the Anthropocene that emphasizes the rule of mind and thus humanity's teleological organization of non-human life on the planet.
+(LeConte was Norris's favorite professor at Berkeley and an acknowledged intellectual influence in other realms, but the relevance of the Psychozoic theory to *The Octopus* has so far escaped notice.)
 Norris adapts this theory into something resembling the Capitalocene by combining it with an environmental critique of capitalism.
-He does so through what I will refer to as his Capitalocene aesthetic, a literary landscape aesthetic in which descriptions of heavily modified landscapes make visible the logic of the capitalist system that has transformed them.
-This aesthetic relies on a paradox: Norris adopts the sublime and its diminution of agency, but he simultaneously invokes the sensation of a limitless increase of individual agency through incorporation into a planet-spanning system.
-This aesthetic tension makes visible the imaginative crisis of the Capitalocene.
-We are confronted with a post-nature, transformed by processes that exceed the scale of the imagination, and yet we somehow still experience ourselves as part of the system responsible.
-Under capitalism, the scale of our transformations exceed even our own imaginations.
+He does so through what I will refer to as his Capitalocene aesthetic, a literary landscape aesthetic in which descriptions of heavily modified environments make visible the logic of the capitalist system that has transformed them.
+This aesthetic relies on a paradox: Norris adopts the sublime and its diminution of agency, but he simultaneously invokes the sensation of a limitless *increase* of agency through incorporation of individuals into a planet-spanning system.
+This aesthetic tension mirrors the imaginative crisis of the
+Capitalocene: we are confronted with a post-nature, transformed by processes that exceed the scale of the imagination, and yet we somehow still experience ourselves as part of the system responsible.
+Under capitalism, the scale of our transformations exceeds even our own imaginations.
 What terrifies us in this form of the sublime is ourselves.

-This reading will implicitly address a rift that exists in Norris criticism separating economic from natural-scientific readings of his works.
+This reading will implicitly address a rift in Norris criticism, between economic from natural-scientific readings of his work.
 The rift begins as early as 1963, when Donald Pizer's attempt to reconcile market-based and proto-ecocritical readings of the novel concludes by instead encouraging a critical "eclecticism" that would seem to discourage further such acts of synthesis.[^ln-pizer] As if in response, these